How we use your personal information for Procurement purposes

-The Procurement Service is responsible for procurement strategy and policy, procurement efficiency, innovation, improvement and the delivery of inter-service procurement projects, including interfaces with suppliers and providers to secure wider social, economic and environmental benefits for the County Borough.
+The Procurement Service is responsible for procurement strategy and policy, procurement efficiency, innovation, improvement and the delivery of inter-service procurement projects, including interfaces with suppliers and providers to secure wider social, economic, environmental and cultural well-being outcomes for the County Borough.

 The Service also acts as the centre of expertise for procurement advice and best practice within the Council and as the point of contact with Welsh Government for all procurement activities.

 All Service areas depend on external organisations for the provision of bought-in goods, services and works, therefore it is important that a clear strategy exists for enabling, planning and managing the use of these resources.

 When processing the personal data, we process only the minimum amount necessary in relation to the purpose.

 The Council is the data controller for the personal data we process, and is registered with the Information Commissioner’s Office (ICO) as a controller (Z47870100).

 How to contact us for data protection matters or concerns